predict: Obtain predictions for the latent processes of spatial fusion...

 Value

-The returned value is a list containing the posterior values for the latent spatial components.
+The returned value is an object of class sf containing the posterior values for the latent spatial components and the prediction location in the geometry column of type POINTS.

 For INLA models, the output represents the latent components that are associated with each response variable multiplied by the design matrix Z. They are indexed with ij, where i denotes the ith latent process and j denotes the jth variable.
 The variables are ordered by geostatistical, lattice, point pattern data.